Agentverse

 Now click on the Run button in the upper right corner of the editor so that you have your dice roll agent up and running!

-Register your dice roll agent!
+Register your dice roll agent Function!

-Let's find our service on DeltaV
+Let's find our Function on DeltaV

 Now, head to DeltaV ↗ī¸ (opens in a new tab) and sign in.

 After selecting the task, you will be asked about the number of rolls you want to do.
-The AI engine behind DeltaV asks this question based on the description Number of rolls. that was specified in the predefined use case before ↗ī¸.
+The AI Engine behind DeltaV asks this question based on the description Number of rolls. that was specified in the predefined use case before ↗ī¸.
 Send the number of rolls in the input field at the bottom of the screen - in this case let's stick with 10.

-Then, you can confirm or reject the context that the AI engine is planning to execute.
+Then, you can confirm or reject the context that the AI Engine is planning to execute.
 Let's confirm it!

 After your service has been executed you can see your dice roll results.